OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/03-ECG-Setup.md

 This document will show you how to read ECG data (electrical signals from  the heart) using OpenBCI hardware and GUI.

+## 3-Lead ECG with Cyton or Ganglion Boards
+This step by step for 3-Lead ECG will show you how to get one channel of live ECG data.

-## Materials Needed
+### Materials Needed
 1. OpenBCI [Cyton Board](https://shop.openbci.com/collections/frontpage/products/cyton-biosensing-board-8-channel?variant=38958638542) or [Ganglion Board](https://shop.openbci.com/collections/frontpage/products/ganglion-board)
 2. [Skintact sticky electrodes](https://shop.openbci.com/collections/frontpage/products/skintact-f301-pediatric-foam-solid-gel-electrodes-30-pack?variant=29467659395)
 3. Three [EMG/ECG Snap Electrode Cables](https://shop.openbci.com/collections/frontpage/products/emg-ecg-snap-electrode-cables?variant=32372786958) — one ground and two sensors.
 4. [OpenBCI GUI](../../06Software/01-OpenBCISoftware/01-OpenBCI_GUI.md)

-## 3-Lead ECG with Cyton or Ganglion Boards
-This step by step for 3-Lead ECG will show you how to get one channel of live ECG data.

 ### Connect Electrodes to the OpenBCI Board
 1. Connect two snap electrode cables to the top and bottom N1P pins of the Cyton.
-2. Connect a third snap electrode cable to the AGND pin of the Cyton.
+2. Connect a third snap electrode cable to the bottom BIAS pin of the Cyton.

 <img src="https://github.com/openbci-archive/Docs/blob/master/assets/images/EMG_Cyton_Setup.jpg?raw=true" width="60%">